 A study of the absolutist-aristocratic France challenged by democratic-egalitarian ideals and revolution, including the role of Napoleon as conqueror of Europe and as propagator and destroyer of the French Revolution.
-Prerequisites: HIS 1101 and 1102 or permission of instructor
+Prerequisites: HIS 1101 and 1102 or HIS 1122 and 1123 or permission of instructor ism.
+Prerequisites: HIS 1101 and 1102 or HIS 1122 and 1123 or permission of instructor